 We’re really excited to tell you that we have now bought another removal van, so we can provide you with a much better service to, from and within Spain.

 The addition of this Ford Transit Luton, pictured above, marks the start of a new phase for Indalo Transport, as the new vehicle has a tail lift and professional removals ramp, meaning we can now move very heavy items with ease, like jacuzzis and pianos.
-And we are also offering a new service with this vehicle, so you can do your own removals, without having to worry about hiring a van or driving.
-More about that below.

 Further down in this post you’ll be able to read the story of how this van was bought, and find out about some wonderful people in the removals trade in the UK, who pulled out all the stops to make sure this great van could go into service a month after purchase.